-green The component is healthy.

-yellow The component is healthy, but may have some problems.

-orange The component is degraded, and may have serious problems.

-red The component is unavailable, or will stop functioning soon.

-gray No health data is available.
+green The component is healthy. yellow The component is healthy, but may have some problems. orange The component is degraded, and may have serious problems. red The component is unavailable, or will stop functioning soon. gray No health data is available.

-Check Overall System Health of the vCenter Server Appliance
+Check Overall System Health of vCenter Server

-The vCenter Server Appliance provides a composite health indicator that enables you to test a single value that represents the health of all the appliance components.
+vCenter Server provides a composite health indicator that enables you to test a single value that represents the health of all system components.
 This procedure shows how to test the composite health indicator.

-The value of the overall system health indicator reflects the strongest trouble indication among the appliance components.
+The value of the overall system health indicator reflects the strongest trouble indication among the vCenter Server components.
 If any component has a red indicator, the overall system health indicator is red, else if any component has an orange indicator, the overall system health indicator is orange, and so on.